 Magnetic pickups won’t work on classical guitars, as there’s no magnetic field generated around nylon strings like it does in the case of metal strings.

-There are a few different varieties of transducers available in the market, from ones that attach to the bridge to those that stick on the soundboard of your guitar.
+There are a few different varieties of transducers available in the market, from ones that attach to the bridge to those that stick on your guitar’s soundboard.
 We’ll go through all these options a little later in the article.

 Since nylon strings won’t react with magnets, soundhole pickups WILL NOT work on classical guitars!

-So the solution to this is a piezoelectric pickup that uses a compressed crystal to sense the vibrations and converts them into voltage signals.
+So the solution is a piezoelectric pickup that uses a compressed crystal to sense the vibrations and convert them into voltage signals.